Azure-Samples/openai-end-to-end-baseline/README.md

    > :bulb: It may take up to a couple of minutes for the App Service to properly start.
 Remember to include the protocol prefix `https://` in the URL you type in the address bar of your browser.
 A TLS warning will be present due to using a self-signed certificate.
 You can ignore it or import the self-signed cert (`appgw.pfx`) to your user's trusted root store.

-## Deploying to Azure App Service option
+## Deploying the flow to Azure App Service option

 This is a second option for deploying the flow.
-With this option, you are deploying the flow to Azure App Service.
+With this option, you are deploying the flow to Azure App Service instead of the managed online endpoint.
 At a high-level, you must do the following:

 - Prerequisites - Ensure you have the prerequisites
 - Download your flow - Download the flow from the Machine Learning Workspace